AkshayJ0shi/steam_anomaly_detection_capstone/README.md

 After working with the data for a while, I learned that not all items were created equally.
 Some items had special properties (blue/red/green versions of the item) that were sold under the same name, for (sometimes) drastically different prices.
 I explored the economies of games and found that Counter Strike: Global Offensive had the third most items, but the most number of transaction and the highest total value over the past year of data.
 Counter Strike was not without the same issue, but those items were easily filtered out in this case.
 At this point I decided to just focus on Counter Strike.

 # Features
 There were many features I planned to use but did not have time to incorporate.
-They will be useful for future work though.
+They will be useful when I  future work.

-My final feature space:
+The features I used most frequently were:
   * Item name / Description (concatenation of item name and release date)
   * Date of sale (Unix Time)
   * Date of sale (Timestamp)